MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/backup-local.md

 - Transaction log backups: every 15 minutes

 ## Assign permissions

-The backup service within the Azure extension for Arc-enabled [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] uses `[NT AUTHORITY\SYSTEM]` account to perform the backups.
-As such, you need to grant the following permissions to this account.
+The backup service within the Azure extension for Arc-enabled SQL Server uses [NT AUTHORITY\SYSTEM] account to perform the backups.
+If you are [operating SQL Server enabled by Arc with least privilege](https://learn.microsoft.com/sql/sql-server/azure-arc/configure-least-privilege?view=sql-server-ver16), backup is performed by local Windows account [NT Service\SQLServerExtension].

+If you are using Azure extension for SQL Server [version 1.1.2504.99](https://learn.microsoft.com/sql/sql-server/azure-arc/release-notes?view=sql-server-ver16#november-14-2023) or later, the necesssary permissions are granted to [NT AUTHORITY\SYSTEM] automatically and you do not need to perform any additional steps to assign permissions.

+**For earlier extensions only**, follow the below steps to assign permission to [NT AUTHORITY\SYSTEM] account.

    > [!NOTE]
    > This requirement applies to the preview release.